RexLinz/VEdirect/README.md

 Values transmitted e.g. as integers in mV will be converted float according to the number of digital places configured for the keys to be captured.

+**NOTE** Level of debugging output to serial console could be defined in top of VEdirect.cpp

 Implementation is based on Victron's VEdirect protocol specification [VE Direct Protocol-3.33.pdf](https://www.victronenergy.com/upload/documents/VE.Direct-Protocol-3.33.pdf)